 C.4.
-Can an Eligible Borrower use the proceeds of an MSPLF Loan to refinance its existing loans?13 C.5.
+Can an Eligible Borrower use the proceeds of an MSPLF Loan to refinance its existing loans?
+12 $$ C.5.
+Why are Eligible Lenders required to retain 15% of MSPLF Loans, rather than only 5% in the other Main Street facilities?
+C.6.
 What does it mean for an MSPLF Loan to be "senior to or pari passu with, in terms of priority and security, the Eligible Borrower's other loans or debt instruments, other than mortgage debt"?
 13 D. N 1SELF Upsized Tranches D.1.
-How does the MSELF work?15 D.2.
+How does the MSELF work?14 D.2.
 What are the terms of MSELF Upsized Tranches?15 D.3.
 Under the MSELF, can an Eligible Lender sell a participation in an upsized tranche of a loan that was originated as part of a multi-lender facility?
 D.4.
 Does the Eligible Lender for the MSELF Upsized Tranche need to be the same Eligible Lender that originated the underlying loan?
 D.5.
 If an existing multi-lender facility loan does not have an "opening" or "accordion" clause, can it still be eligible for upsizing under the MSELF?
 D.6.
 What requirements exist for the loan underlying an MSELF Upsized Tranche?16 D.7.
-Why is the minimum loan size for an MSELF Upsized Tranche \$10 million, rather than \$250,000 in the MSNLF and the MSPLF?
+Why is the minimum loan size for an MSELF Upsized Tranche \$10 million, rather than \$500,000 in the MSPLF and MSNLF?
 D.8.
 Can the Eligible Lender that sells a participation to the Main Street SPV share its 5% retention of the MSELF Upsized Tranche with other members of a multi-lender facility?
 D.9.
 What if no EBITDA methodology was used when originating or amending the loan underlying an MSELF Upsized Tranche?
 D.10.
-How can the "pass" criterion be satisfied if the loan underlying an upsized tranche was originated or purchased by an Eligible Lender after December 31, 2019?
+How can the "pass" criterion be satisfied if the loan underlying an upsized tranche was originated after December 31, 2019?
 D.11.
+What debt is "pari passu in priority with the Eligible Loan and equivalent in secured status (i.e., secured or unsecured)" for purposes of the maximum loan size limitation applicable to an MSELF Upsized Tranche?
+D.12.
 What does it mean for an MSELF Upsized Tranche to be "senior to or pari passu with, in terms of priority and security, the Eligible Borrower's other loans or debt instruments, other than mortgage debt"?
-D.12.
-Can the Eligible Lender that sells a participation to the Main Street SPV share its 5% retention of the MSELF Upsized Tranche with other members of a multi-lender facility? Е. В orrower Eligibility E.1.
-Which entities are eligible to borrow under the Program?20 E.2.
-How is "Business" defined?21 E.3.
+E. B orrower Eligibility E.1.
+Which entities are eligible to borrow under the Program?19 E.2.
+How is "Business" defined?
+E.3.
 How should a Business count employees for purposes of determining eligibility under the Program?
 E.4.
 How should a Business calculate 2019 revenues for purposes of determining eligibility under the Program?
-E.5.
-Which entities are a Business's affiliates for purposes of the employee and revenue eligibility criteria?
-E.6.
-Are non-profit organizations eligible to borrow under the Program?